NREL/ThermalNetwork/README.md

     - Runs automatically on your staged changes before every commit
     - Includes linting and formatting via [ruff](https://docs.astral.sh/ruff/)
 - To check the whole repo, run `pre-commit run --all-files`
-    - Settings and documentation links for pre-commit and ruff are in .pre-commit-config.yaml and pyproject.toml
+    - Settings and documentation links for pre-commit and ruff are in .pre-commit-config.yaml and ruff.toml
     - Pre-commit will run automatically during CI, linting and formatting the entire repository.

 # Testing